Jasmeetkour5/demo-project/README.md

 # demo-project
-This is my first git repository
+This is my first git repository.
-Author-Jasmeet Kour
+Author-Jasmeet Kour.